Slovene Home Guard: Antisemitism

-Antisemitism was central to Slovene Home Guard ideology, even though Slovene Jews constituted a minuscule 0.1% of the population.
+Part of the Partisan's very successful propaganda message was promulgating the assertion that antisemitism was central to Slovene Home Guard ideology, even though the vast majority of the SD members were anti-fascist.
 Before the war, the clericalist forces which later formed the core of the Home Guard, spread antisemitic propaganda in Slovenec and other Catholic papers.
 While Interior Minister in the Yugoslav government, the leading Slovene politician and former Catholic priest, Anton Korošec, declared "all Jews, Communists, and Freemasons as traitors, conspirators, and enemies of the State".
 In 1940, Korošec introduced two antisemitic laws in Yugoslavia, to ban Jews from the food industry and restrict the number of Jewish students in high schools and universities.

 Such antisemitism greatly intensified during the War.
 When the Nazis appointed Rupnik as Inspector General of the Home Guard, he proclaimed in his speech: "that the Partisans were drugged and bought by Jews, with the task of destroying the Slovene nation, and that on the side of the Slovenian nation was a German soldier fighting against world Jewry".
 Home Guard propagandists regularly railed against "the Jewish-Bolshevik conspiracy", and in 1944 the main Slovene Home Guard newspaper wrote:"Judaism wants to enslave the whole world.
 It can enslave it if it also economically destroys all the nations.
 That is why it drove nations into war to destroy themselves and thereby benefit the Jews.
 Communism is the most loyal executor of Jewish orders, along with liberal democracy.
 Both ideas were created by Jews for non-Jewish peoples.
 The Slovenian nation also wants to bring Judaism to its knees, along with its moral decay and impoverishment".

-In September 1944, the Slovene Home Guard Police arrested 32 Jews, who had until then managed to hide in Ljubljana, and turned them over to the Nazis, who then sent them to Auschwitz and other concentration camps, where most were exterminated.